Frequently Asked Questions

 1. Fruit set: The flower will wither, and the fruit will begin to develop.

-4. Fruiting season: Generally from June to September, with peak production in June and July.
+4. Fruiting season: Generally from May to November, with peak production in June and July.

 5. Production cycles: Harvesting can occur in 6-12 sessions or cycles per year in tropical regions.
+How often your plants flush with flowers/fruit per season will depend largely on based on the particular variety, with some being more productive than others.

 Harvesting and Yield